ttdevelopers/Turntable-Remix/README.md

 ##Latest Changes##
 **01.22.12**
+* Fixed queue count
+* Added version checking!
+Now you'll be made aware when a new version is available.
+* Double clicking buttons should no longer select elements on the page
+* Queue count UI now doubles as button to add song to queue
+* Added chat minimize feature
 * Added Auto-awesome, which can be enabled by clicking the awesome button a second time
 * Listener, upvote and downvote counts now update on room entry